 Historical evidence confirms this reading of the word "unoccupied."
 At the treaty negotiations, Commissioner Taylor commented that "settlements ha[d] been made upon [Crow Tribe] lands" and that "white people [were] rapidly increasing and ... occupying all the valuable lands."
 Proceedings 86.
 It was against this backdrop of white settlement that the United States proposed to buy "the right to use and settle" the ceded lands, retaining for the Tribe the right to hunt.
 Ibid.
-A few years after the 1868 Treaty signing, a leader of the Board of Indian Commissioners confirmed the Crow Tribe to hunt in an area "as long as there are any buffalo, and as long as the white men are not [in that area] with farms."
+A few years after the 1868 Treaty signing, a leader of the Board of Indian Commissioners confirmed the connection between occupation and settlement, explaining that the 1868 Treaty permitted the Crow Tribe to hunt in an area "as long as there are any buffalo, and as long as the white men are not [in that area] with farms."
 Dept. of Interior, Ann.
 Rep. of the Comm'r of Indian Affairs 500.